soda-research/vitrage/doc/source/vitrage-api.rst

 Response Body
 =============

-Returns list of all templates loaded from /etc/vitrage/templates, both those that past validation and those that did not.
+Returns list of all templates loaded from /etc/vitrage/templates, both those that passed validation and those that did not.

 Response Examples
 =================